lucawalz/lucawalz/README.md

 ## 💼 What I Do

-- 🔨 **Backend Engineering** — Building robust APIs and microservices with Java & Spring Boot
+- 🔨 **Backend Engineering** — Building APIs and microservices, mostly with Java & Spring Boot.
-- ☁️ **Cloud Architecture** — Designing and deploying scalable infrastructure on AWS
+- ☁️ **Cloud Architecture** — Designing infrastructure on AWS that scales (and doesn't break the bank).
-- 🤖 **AI/ML Research** — Exploring deep learning applications at IBM Research Lab
+- 🤖 **AI/ML Research** — Exploring deep learning applications at IBM.
-- 🏗️ **Infrastructure as Code** — Automating everything with Terraform and Docker
+- 🏗️ **Infrastructure as Code** — Using Terraform and Docker to keep deployments sane.
-- 🔬 **Homelab Projects** — Running my own mini datacenter (because why not?)
+- 🔬 **Homelab** — Running my own mini datacenter for learning and experiments.

-## 🛠️ Tech Arsenal
+## 🛠️ Technologies

 <details open>
 <summary><b>Languages & Frameworks</b></summary>